 By the turn of the century there were four hotels and two major guest houses at the head of the lake.
 Walking, riding, camping and guided climbing were the main attractions.
 The township and area consolidated with the building of post offices, small schools, a lending library and mission hall.
 Land tenure changed with the onset of rabbit plagues, the depression years and subdivision.
 Several large holdings remained: Wyuna, Crichton, Temple Peak, Mt Earnslaw and Routeburn.
 Later several smaller farms also came into existence like Lake View, Camp Hill, Mid Rivers, Woodbine and Priory.

-Apart from a bridle track built around 1870 Glenorchy was dependent for nearly a century on the Wakatipu steamer service for its connection with the outside world.
+Apart from a bridle track built around 1870, Glenorchy was dependent for nearly a century on the Wakatipu steamer service for its connection with the outside world.
 Glenorchy was serviced by a flotilla of early steamships and launches, the Ben Lomand, the Jane Williams and the Meteor.
-By 1912 it was the SS Earnslaw that had started and would continue a schedule running to the head of the lake.
-She is a twin screw steamer that had a cruising speed of 13 knots and a capacity for 1035 passengers; 1500 sheep; seventy head of cattle; or 200 bales of wool.
+By 1912 the SS Earnslaw started, a twin screw steamer with a cruising speed of 13 knots and a capacity for 1035 passengers, 1500 sheep, seventy head of cattle, or 200 bales of wool.
 She also occasionally carried cars or buses to Glenorchy.
 The Lady of the Lake took two hours to steam her way to Glenorchy three times a week, dominating the township activities on boat days with unloading passengers, goods and fresh food.
-She also connected with Kinloch unloading tourists for the Bryant family to transport to the Routeburn.
-At first the Bryant family used horse drawn wagon, then Oakland cars and finally a small fleet of Ford buses.
+She also connected with Kinloch, unloading tourists for the Bryant family to transport to the Routeburn via horse drawn wagon, then Oakland cars and finally a small fleet of Ford buses.